zgornel/Garamond.jl/docs/src/index.md

 ```
 add https://github.com/zgornel/Garamond.jl#master
 ```
-will download the `master` branch of the repository and add it to the current active development environment.
+This downloads the `master` branch of the repository and adds `Garamond` to the current active environment.

 ## Simple usage example